 Translated into plain English, substances (read: THC) that activate cannabinoid receptors (read: CB1 and CB2), may treat this particular type of pain.

-There are actually plenty of studies that examine the use of cannabis in HIV patients.
+There are actually plenty of studies that examine the use of cannabis in reliving side effects of HIV treatment.

 The biggest study I could find is a research of 252 patients, conducted by the San Mateo Medical Center.
 The subjects were asked very specific questions concerning their perceived benefits of consuming weed.

-Here is what they said weed helps them with (9):
+Here is what they said cannabis helps them with (9):